keshavaspanda/international-survey-2022/README.md

 ## Contributors

-Here is a list of contributors for the 2022 version of the survey (last name alphabetic order).
+Here is a list of contributors for the 2024 version of the survey (last name alphabetic order).
 They are also mentioned in the [.zenodo.json](https://github.com/softwaresaved/international-survey/blob/master/.zenodo.json) to be automatically added to the DOI.

-- Radovan Bast, Norway/Nordics
-- Alex Botzki, Belgium
-- Jeff Carver, US
-- Ian Cosden, US
-- Steve Crouch, UK
-- Florencia D’Andrea, Argentina
-- Abhishek Dasgupta, UK
-- William Godoy, US
-- Alejandra Gonzalez-Beltran, Argentina
-- Ulf Hamster, Germany
-- Scott Henwood, Canada
-- Simon Hettrick, UK
-- Patric Holmvall, Sweden/Nordics
-- Stephan Janosch, Germany
-- Thibault Lestang, France
-- Nick May, New Zealand
-- Olivier Philippe, UK
-- Johan Philips, Belgium
-- Nooriyah Poonawala-Lohani, New Zealand
-- Paul Richmond, UK
-- Manodeep Sinha, Australia
-- Florian Thiery, Germany
-- Ben van Werkhoven, Netherlands
-- Claire Wyatt, UK
-- Qian Zhang, Canada
+- FirstName LastName, Location
+- FirstName LastName, Location
+- FirstName LastName, Location
+- FirstName LastName, Location
+- FirstName LastName, Location
+- FirstName LastName, Location
+- FirstName LastName, Location
+- FirstName LastName, Location
 ## Licence

 This repository contains code and public data.
 We have different licence for each
-* The code is released under [BSD 3-Clause License](https://github.com/softwaresaved/international-survey/blob/master/LICENSE.md).
+* The code is released under [BSD 3-Clause License](https://github.com/keshavaspanda/international-survey/blob/master/LICENSE.md).
-* The data stored in this repository is under the [CC BY 2.5 SCOTLAND](https://github.com/softwaresaved/international-survey/blob/master/LICENSE_FOR_DATA).
+* The data stored in this repository is under the [CC BY 2.5 SCOTLAND](https://github.com/keshavaspanda/international-survey/blob/master/LICENSE_FOR_DATA).

-The repository is also archived on Zenodo: <https://doi.org/10.5281/zenodo.6884882>.
+The repository is also archived on Zenodo: <https://doi.org/10.5281/zenodo.xxxxxxx>.
 If you want to cite this work and need a citation in a specific format, you can use the citation service on the zenodo.

 ## Citations

-The citation for the 2022 version is:
+The citation for the 2024 version is:

-> Simon Hettrick, Radovan Bast, Alex Botzki, Jeff Carver, Ian Cosden, Steve Crouch, Florencia D’Andrea, Abhishek Dasgupta, William Godoy, Alejandra Gonzalez-Beltran, Ulf Hamster, Scott Henwood, Patric Holmvall, Stephan Janosch, Thibault Lestang, Nick May, Olivier Philippe, Johan Philips, Nooriyah Poonawala-Lohani, Paul Richmond, Manodeep Sinha, Florian Thiery, Ben van Werkhoven, Claire Wyatt & Qian Zhang.
-"RSE Survey 2022", Pre-final release for 2022 results (Version 2022-v0.9.0).
-Zenodo DOI: <https://doi.org/10.5281/zenodo.6884882>.
+> - FirstName LastName, FirstName LastName, FirstName LastName, FirstName LastName, FirstName LastName, FirstName LastName, FirstName LastName, FirstName LastName, FirstName LastName.
+"TRF Survey 2024", Pre-final release for 2024 results (Version 2024-v0.9.0).
+Zenodo DOI: <https://doi.org/10.5281/zenodo.xxxxxxx>.
 Check the repository's [citation file](CITATION.cff).

-The citation for the 2018 version is:
-> Olivier Philippe, Martin Hammitzsch, Stephan Janosch, Anelda van der Walt, Ben van Werkhoven, Simon Hettrick, … Manodeep Sinha.
-(2019, March 6). softwaresaved/international-survey: Public release for 2018 results (Version 2018-v.1.0.2).
-Zenodo. <http://doi.org/10.5281/zenodo.2585783>

 ## Funders

-The Software Sustainability Institute is supported by EPSRC grant EP/H043160/1 and EPSRC/ESRC/BBSRC grant EP/N006410/1, with additional project funding from Jisc and NERC.
-Collaboration between the universities of Edinburgh, Manchester, Oxford and Southampton.
+The AI for Education Lab is supported by Work Integrated Learning Program, with additional project funding from XXX and XXX.
+Collaboration between the universities of AAA, BBB, CCC and DDD.